bobbykaz/playtimer/README.md

-# playdate-template
+# PlayTime

-Template repo for my projects built for the Panic Playdate console.
+A simple stopwatch and timer for the Panic Playdate.